 - Library users whose study is disrupted by noise are asked first to consider approaching those who are noisy to remind them to be more quiet.

-- Non-messy snack foods and drinks in closed containers are permitted throughout the library with the exception of the Fixman Archives.
+- Non-messy snack foods and drinks in closed containers are permitted throughout the Folsom Library with the exception of the Fixman Archives.

 - Please dispose of waste properly.

-- Display or distribution of approved materials is restricted to designated bulletin boards and easels.
+- Be displayed or distributed only on designated Library bulletin boards and easels.

-- Approved materials must clearly identify sponsoring parties and show expiration dates.
+- Clearly identify sponsoring parties and show expiration dates.

-- Advertisements and sales offers from commercial enterprises, or flyers not clearly identifying the sponsoring group or person.
+Examples of unacceptable Library notices include advertisements and sales offers from commercial enterprises, or flyers which do not clearly identify the sponsoring group or person.

 Examples of unobtrusive soliciting include:

-- Selling raffle ticket chances in compliance with Institute and state regulations.
+- Sale of raffle ticket chances in compliance with Institute and state regulations

-Inquiries about using library space for soliciting activities should be directed to the Manager of Public Services 518-276-8684 .
+Inquiries about using library space for soliciting activities should be directed to the Manager of Public Services by calling (518) 276-8684.

 The Rensselaer Libraries are committed to providing access to their materials and services in compliance with federal and state regulations.

-- Elevator located to the right of the Service Desk serves all floors
+- Elevator located to the right of the Library Service Desk

 - Assist visually-impaired users in using on-line resources

 - Assist users who have difficulty writing by filling out forms